Owner: East Street Investments

 Bowyer signed for Newcastle where he famously had a brawl with team-mate Kieron Dyer and after three years he returned to West Ham before moving on to Birmingham and Ipswich before retiring.
 Despite his talent, Bowyer only won one England cap in 2002.

 Charlton then gave Bowyer the opportunity to coach and he was then named assistant manager to Karl Robinson.
-When Robinson was sacked last season, the former Charlton teenager was promoted to caretaker manager and guided the Addicks to the play-offs before losing to Shrewsbury in the semi-final.
-Despite this upturn in form, Bowyer remains manager in a caretaker capacity.
+When Robinson was sacked last season, the former Charlton teenager was promoted to caretaker manager and guided the Addicks to promotion in 2019 despite the chaos around him.

 The Ground: The Valley (Capacity: 27,100 - Away: 3,000)